January 25, 2025

 After the American Century

-The most serious aspect of Trump's perforance as president was how he abused his position and seized power.
+The most serious aspect of Trump's perforance as president from 2017-2021 was how he abused his position and seized power.
 A Constitutional crisis emerged in the Trump years.
 The office of the president was abused, the foreign service weakened, scientific expertise dismantled, and the Justice Department turned into a political tool.
 The problems began with Trump’s 2016 campaign and continued in the White House.
-As the New York Times summarized the conclusions of the Republican-controlled Senate Intelligence Committee, released in late August 2020: “Donald Trump’s 2016 campaign sought and maintained close contacts with Russian government officials who were helping him get elected.
+As the New York Times summarized the conclusion of the Republican-controlled Senate Intelligence Committee, released in late August 2020: “Donald Trump’s 2016 campaign sought and maintained close contacts with Russian government officials who were helping him get elected.
 The Trump campaign accepted their offers of help.
 The campaign secretly provided Russian officials with key polling data.
 The campaign coordinated the timing of the release of stolen information to hurt Hillary Clinton’s campaign.”
 The Times concluded: “the American people could reelect a man who received a foreign government’s help to win one election and has shown neither remorse nor reservations about doing so again.”
-Only in a deeply troubled country could a politician receive 70 million votes after such revelations.
+Only in a deeply troubled country could a politician receive 70 million votes in 2020 after such revelations.

 Trump not only received Russian help, but orchestrated many illegal actions by his closest aids, many of whom ended up pleading guilty to felonies.
 His longtime personal lawyer, Michael Cohen paid $130,000 in hush money to two women whom Trump had affairs with.
 Cohen pleaded guilty to bank fraud, tax evasion, and violating campaign finance laws.
 Trump’s campaign chairman Paul Manafort was convicted on eight counts of bank and tax fraud, and he was accused of obstruction of justice and conspiracy to launder money.
 Trump’s assistant campaign manager, Rick Gates, was convicted of money laundering, tax evasion, and bank fraud.
 George Papadopoulos, Trump’s foreign policy advisor, served as a go-between to the Russians and relayed valuable information about what they had hacked from Hillary Clinton’s campaign.
 He was convicted of lying to the FBI about these activities.
 All of the crimes were committed by close associates to assist Trump.
 Yet after these crimes and other suspicious activities were uncovered by the House of Representatives’ impeachment enquiry, the Republicans blocked all attempts to investigate further.
 Trump was never questioned in person, and he was not held accountable.
-His closest associates were convicted criminals, but the Republican-controlled Senate found it unnecessary to call a single witness in a sham impeachment trial.
+His closest associates were convicted as criminals, but the Republican-controlled Senate found it unnecessary to call a single witness in a sham impeachment trial.

 The fact that Trump was never held accountable for his collusion with Russia was part of a larger pattern.
 The federal government under his control operated with inadequate Congressional oversight or control.
 The Constitution decrees that only Congress can allocate funds.
 But when Congress refused to pay for a wall along the Mexican border, President Trump seized money allocated for other purposes and used it illegally to start building the wall.
 Furthermore, the president often ignored Congress in other ways.
 He refused to send officials to testify before Housecommittees, including matters of national security.